 Q. What research are you doing today?

-A. We are looking at the prevalence of the parasitic horsehair worm.
-We collect snails and then look at them under the microscope to see if we find the cyst of the horsehair worm.
+A. My peers and I researched the prevalence of the parasitic horsehair worm.
+We collected snails and then looked at them under the microscope to see if we find the cyst of the horsehair worm.
 We believe the horsehair worm is a main factor in the food chain of the water system.
 So, if the horsehair worm is not present, or if the hosts of the horsehair worm are not present, then there may be something wrong with that specific ecological system.

-Q. So how has your research experience been?
+Q. So how was your research experience been?

-A. It's been really great.
-I came to this research after watching some movies about the horsehair worm.
-This is my first research experience at Creighton, and it has helped me develop my research skills.
+A. It was really great.
+I came into this research project after watching some movies about the horsehair worm.
+This project was my first research experience at Creighton, and it helped me develop my research skills.

 Q. How has faculty been?

 A. They have a strong commitment and show a lot of passion in their teaching.
-I can see they put a lot of effort in.
-They say, “Hey, do you guys understand this before we move on?
-Because I really want to make sure that you guys understand these simple steps before you move on to harder ones.”
+They put a lot of effort in.
+They made sure to say, “Hey, do you guys understand this before we move on?
+Because I really want to make sure you understand these simple steps before you move on to harder ones.”